peterldowns/lggr/README.md

 * `lggr.Printer(filepath)` opens a file at `filepath` and writes to that.
 * `lggr.SocketWriter(host, port)` writes to a network socket
 * `lggr.Emailer(recipients)` sends emails
+* `lggr.GMailer(recipients, gmail_username, gmail_password, subject="optional")` also sends emails, but does it from Gmail which is way sexier than doing it from your own server.

 You can choose to add different coroutines to different levels of logging.
 Maybe you want to receive emails for all of your critical messages, but only print to stderr for everything else.